MicrosoftDocs/msteams-docs/msteams-platform/toolkit/use-CICD-template.md

 # CI/CD guide

-TeamsFx helps to automate your development workflow while building Teams application.
+TeamsFx helps you to automate your development workflow while building a Teams application.
 The document provides tools and templates for you to get started with setting up CI or CD pipelines with GitHub, Azure Devops and Jenkins.

 |Tools and Templates|Description|
 |---|---|